 The Correctional Health Elective, founded by Ann Ding, PGY3, gives residents the opportunity to gain experience in caring for prisoners and former prisoners.
 The goal of the elective is to inform residents’ future careers in working with the prison population.
 Many residents might otherwise never have the opportunity to work with this especially marginalized population.
 Even if residents choose not to work in correctional healthcare as a career, working in correctional spaces will guide residents in caring for these patients in both inpatient and outpatient settings.
-Med-Peds residents have the option of individualizing their schedule based on their interests and career goals, and have the option of working in prison intake clinics, minimum / medium / maximum security prisons, the women’s prison clinic, and the Rhode Island Training School (juvenile detention center).
+Med-Peds residents have the option of individualizing their schedule based on their interests and career goals, and have the option of working in prison intake clinics, minimum / medium / maximum security prisons, the women’s prison clinic, and the Rhode Island Training School (juvenile corrective services).
 Residents also have the option of working in the Transitions Clinic, a weekly clinic dedicated to providing primary care for recently released prisoners, which is run by Internal Medicine attending physicians Drs.
 Vanjani and Trimbur.

 Teachfitclub.org is a non-profit organization that works to integrate a core curriculum on healthy eating and living in schools.
 Young Doctors Club represents one component of the curriculum and is an extension of Kristin Anderson’s, MP Core Faculty, advocacy work.
 Dr. Anderson serves as the co-executive director of F.I.T.
 Club and engages residents to contribute on curriculum and outreach.